karma-git/Andrew-Horbach.github.io-Public/docs/SRE/sre-book-1/2-google-infra.md

 ---
 id: 2-sre-book
-title: Part 2.
+title: Chapter 2.
 Google Infra
 sidebar_position: 2
 ---

-# Part 2.
+# Chapter 2.
 The Production Environment at Google, from the Viewpoint of an SRE

 - Machine: A piece of hardware (or perhaps a VM)
 - Server: A piece of software that implements a